dguyhasnoname/k8s-cluster-checker/README.md

 2. [nodes.py](objects/nodes.py): gives details of nodes
 3. [namespace.py](objects/namespace.py): give details of namespace objects and analyses them
     - `python namespace.py -n kube-system -v`
-    - if namespace is not give, it will return data for all namespaces
+    - if `-n` namespace is not given, it will return data for all namespaces
     - `-v` gives more details, this flag is valid for all scripts
 4. [control_plane.py](objects/control_plane.py): analyses control-plane configuration and reports missing ones
 5. [deployments.py](objects/deployments.py): gives detail for deployments in cluster and analyses them